 These catfish have slender bodies, a flat, bony head, and a broad, terminal mouth with four pairs of barbels.

-Clarias also have a large, accessory breathing organ composed of modified gill arches.
+Clarias also has a large, accessory breathing organ composed of modified gill arches.
 These catfish can live on land for long periods of time They are also known as the walking catfish.

 These catfish do not have spines before their dorsal fins or adipose fins, and their pelvic fins are either small or absent.
 The anal fin base is usually very long.

-The largest species in this family are Silurus glanis, the Wels catfish (see above), which can grow to lengths of over 9.8 ft and weigh over 300 lbs.
+The largest species in this family are Silurus glanis, the Wels catfish, which can grow to lengths of over 9.8 ft and weigh over 300 lbs.